 There is also one legal retail sportsbook in the state.
 It opened to the public in September of 2019 at the Chinook Winds tribal gaming facility.

 Given the limited choices for Oregon sports bettors, it is easy to see why the state has failed to meet its revenue expectations.
-In light of this underperformance, while so many other states, such as New Jersey, Rhode Island, and Nevada with legal sports betting are exceeding expectations, a change is in the wind.
+In light of this underperformance, while so many other states, such as New Jersey books, Rhode Island books, and Nevada books with legal betting are exceeding expectations, a change is in the wind.

 The Oregon Lottery has recently announced its intentions to run its online sports betting through the DraftKings’ mobile sportsbook app.